AvarionMC/PluginHider/README.md

      - pluginA
      - pluginC
    ```
-   Result: Only pluginA and pluginC will be visible
+   Result: Only pluginA, pluginC, and default Minecraft/Bukkit commands will be visible

 5. **Hide All Plugins**
    To hide all plugins except Minecraft/Bukkit commands: